vuejs/vue-test-utils/.github/CONTRIBUTING.md

 You will need [Node.js](http://nodejs.org) **version 6+**

 Vue Test Utils is a monorepo.
 It contains a root package.json for running scripts across the project.
-The code is inside sepearte packages in the `packages` directory.
+The code is inside separate packages in the `packages` directory.
 The project uses [lerna](https://lernajs.io/) to manage the workspaces.

 After cloning the repo, run: